 MARYANNE MARCHESE: We're for the middle man that works hard.

 KENNEY: Maryanne Marchese owns Angel Bridal on Staten Island.
 The dresses in her store sell for between 700 and $2,000.

 MARCHESE: I had a customer that the price was - that the gown was beautiful.
 And she says, well, you know what, that's too cheap, she says.
 I'm looking to spend more money.

 MARCHESE: I said let me change the label.
 Let me change the price.
 I'll add a two or three in front of it, will you be happy?

-Caitlin Kenney, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+KENNEY: Caitlin Kenney, NPR News, New York.
+Transcript provided by NPR, Copyright NPR.